aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws/README.md

 * Using the AWS Management Console

     * Sign in to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home)
-    * Create Stack > Upload the `./source/templates/prereq-sentiment-analysis.yaml` file
+    * Create Stack > Upload the `guidance-for-sentiment-analysis-on-aws/source/templates/prereq-sentiment-analysis.yaml` file
     * Deploy the stack after entering `Sentiment-Analysis` in the stack name
         * The parameters can be changed, but we recommend the default values for a smooth deployment.

 #### 3. Deployment Validation

-Open the AWS CloudFormation console and verify the status of the template with the name starting with `Sentiment-Analysis`.
+Open the AWS CloudFormation console and verify the status of the stack deployment with the name starting with `Sentiment-Analysis`.

-Deploying this stack automatically configures the following environments:
+Deploying this stack automatically creates the following resources:

 - **VPC, Subnet, Internet Gateway, Security Groups, Route Table:** A VPC with public and private subnets, an internet gateway for public access, and Secrutiy Groups & Route Table for access control.
 - **Amazon Aurora PostgreSQL cluster:** An Amazon Aurora PostgreSQL cluster consisting of a provisioned writer instance, a provisioned reader instance